priyajana/LC-capstone-project-The-Bookshelf/README.md

    ```
     - The backend will run on `http://localhost:8080` by default.
     - Ensure that the PostgreSQL database is running and configured correctly in the `application.properties` file.
-    - You may need to set up the database schema and initial data.
-This can typically be done by running the application, which will execute any SQL scripts located in the `src/main/resources` directory.